fabianlee/docker-golang-hello-world-web/README.md

 # Summary
 Golang http web server running by default on port 8080 that is intended for testing

+Image is based on busybox:1.32.1-glibc, is about ~11Mb because it takes advantage of multi-stage building

 # Environment variables

 * PORT - listen port, defaults to 8080